Choosing the Right Metal for CNC Machining

 There are a multitude of metals available for CNC machining.
 In this blog post, we're going to take a look at a selection of commonly used metals used within CNC machining.
 These recommendations also apply to CNC turning and multi-axis machining.

 The most common Stainless Steel is Austenitic, which is our focus today.
-Their structure includes Manganese, Nitrogen and Nickel, which provides good machinability and weldability.
-Three common grades used in machining processes are:
+Their chemical structure includes Manganese, Nitrogen and Nickel, which provides good machinability and weldability.
+The three most common grades used in CNC machining processes are:

 - SS303 - This grade is often used to machine shafts, gears, nuts and bolts.
 SS303 is not ideal for heat-treating or cold forming due to the presence of sulphur.

 Aluminium 7075 is a high-grade metal with excellent strength.
 However, its strength can make it more difficult to produce designs with more complexity.
-AL7075 is ideal for CNC machined parts which require sustained durability such as frames within the automobile and aerospace industries.
+Al7075 is ideal for CNC machined parts which require sustained durability such as frames within the automobile and aerospace industries.
+Al7075 has great properties such as ductility, toughness, high strength with good resistance to fatigue.
+This means it is a very common material choice for high stress structural components in aerospace.

 Aluminium 6061 however, has far better workability and is generally considered to be an economical grade.
-It has good atmospheric corrosion resistance but low resistance to corrosion from chemicals or saltwater.
-AL6061 is the most commonly used aluminium grade and is ideal for automobile parts, frames and much more.
+It has good atmospheric corrosion resistance but low resistance to corrosion from chemicals.
+Al6061 is the most commonly used aluminium grade and is ideal for automobile parts, frames and much more.
+Aluminium 6061 is generally seen as a general purpose aluminium, with a good strength to weight ratio, and good machinability.
+However, it has poor corrosion resistance when exposed to salt water and is not as strong as other aluminiums that are required for more demanding applications.

 Magnesium AZ31: Although aluminium has a good strength-to-weight ratio, AZ31 can be up to 35% lighter whilst maintaining the same strength.
 As you can imagine, this means it is also higher on the price scale.
 Lightweight and durable, AZ31 is great for use in aircraft components, power tools and laptops.
 However, despite good workability, it does have some flammable properties.